Exact Clustering of Weighted Graphs via Semidefinite Programming: Semidefinite Relaxations of the Densest k-Disjoint Clique Problem

 then \(\bs{X}^*\) is the unique optimal solution for \eqref{eq: kdc sdp}, and \(K^*\) is the unique maximum density \kdc subgraph of \(K_n\) with high probability. \end{theorem}

-In the Bernoulli case, i.e., within-cluster and between-cluster edges are added independently with probabilities $p$ and $q$, respectively, Theorem~\ref{thm: rec} and, in particular, \eqref{eq:smallest_largest} establish that we can recover the planted clusters provided
+The \emph{weak assortativity} condition~\eqref{eq:smallest_largest} implies that we have perfect recovery provided that the gap between the cluster block expectation $\mu_{qq}$ and the largest between-cluster block expectation $\mu_{qs}$ is sufficiently large for all clusters $C_q$, $q=1,\dots, k$, relative to the minimum cluster size, number of unassigned nodes $r_{k+1}$, number of clusters, and edge weight variances.
+In the Bernoulli case, i.e., within-cluster and between-cluster edges are added independently with probabilities $p$ and $q$, respectively, Theorem~\ref{thm: rec} and, in particular, \eqref{eq:smallest_largest} establish that we can recover the planted clusters provided that

 This result agrees with the Easy Regime for cluster recovery proposed by \cite{chen2014statistical}, where a polynomial-time algorithm exists for exact recovery of the planted clusters, in this case, the solution of the semidefinite relaxation \eqref{eq: kdc sdp}.
-One distinct advantages of this result over similar recovery guarantees is that our model and phase transition are largely parameter free.
-For example, \citet{amini2014semidefinite} present an analysis of three semidefinite relaxations that obtain nearly identical conditions on $\Omega_1$ and $\Omega_2$ for recovery but restrict their analysis to case where the clusters are identical in size or otherwise known and when $\Omega_1$ and $\Omega_2$ are Bernoulli distributions; we should note that \citet{amini2014semidefinite} consider heterogeneous Bernoulli distributions where the within-cluster and between-cluster probabilities of adding an edge vary across clusters.
+One distinct advantage of this result over similar recovery guarantees is that our model and phase transition are largely parameter free.
+For example, \citet{amini2014semidefinite} present an analysis of three semidefinite relaxations that obtain nearly identical conditions on $\{\Omega_{ij}\}$ guaranteeing recovery but restrict their analysis to the case where the clusters are identical in size or otherwise known and when $\{\Omega_{ij}\}$ are Bernoulli distributions; we should note that \citet{amini2014semidefinite} consider heterogeneous Bernoulli distributions where the within-cluster and between-cluster probabilities of adding an edge vary across clusters.
 Similarly, \citet{chen2014statistical} and \citet{jalali2015relative} give identical conditions for recovery (up to constants and logarithmic terms) in the Bernoulli case to those in Theorem \ref{thm: rec} for semidefinite relaxations that require the sizes of the clusters to be used as input parameters (or all clusters to have identical size), neither of which are realistic assumptions in practice.
-In contrast, our approach achieves this recovery guarantee using only the desired number of clusters as a parameter.
+In contrast, our approach achieves this recovery guarantee using \emph{only the desired number of clusters as a parameter}.
 Further, our guarantee extends to the general weighted case where the vast majority of existing recovery guarantees for stochastic block models are restricted to the Bernoulli case.
-To further illustrate the consequences of this theorem, we consider several examples.